timmahrt/pyAcoustics/README.rst

 pyAcoustics
 ---------

-A collection of scripts for extracting and analyzing acoustics from audio files.
+A collection of python scripts for extracting and analyzing acoustics from audio files.

 Common Use Cases